Intercoin/CommunityContract/README.md

 role|uint8| index of role.

 #### getRoles
-Returns all roles which member belong to
+Returns all roles that a member belongs to.

 Params:
 name  | type | description